Soap operas give Brazil the edge in Mozambique rush

 Chinese companies have recently renovated the domestic terminal at Maputo’s airport and are building a ring-road for the bustling capital, construction work that has helped attract tens of thousands of Chinese nationals to Mozambique.

-A Confucius Centre offering Chinese language classes subsidised by Beijing opened in Maputo in October, with a Mozambican choir singing the Chinese national anthem in fluent Mandarin.
+A Confucius Centre offering Chinese language classes subsidized by Beijing opened in Maputo in October, with a Mozambican choir singing the Chinese national anthem in fluent Mandarin.

-So many Mozambicans have flocked to the institute’s $30-a-month courses in its first month the centre has had to double the number of classes.
+So many Mozambicans have flocked to the institute’s $30-a-month courses in its first month the center has had to double the number of classes.

 “More people want to learn Chinese.
 They think it is the language of the future,” institute director Xing Xianhong told Reuters.